WHAT IS A VAPORIZER?

 These batteries can be removed and easily replaced.
 They are usually recharged using an external charger.
 Because their power capacity is limited and vaporizing demands high heat, they are depleted quickly.
 Some users avoid them because they require careful management in order not to run out at an inconvenient time.

 These batteries are not easily removable and usually cannot be replaced without returning the unit to the manufacturer.
 They require a connection to the device to recharge, either with USB or through a power brick.
-Some power adaptor models let you use the device while connected, but the power drain disallows charging while in use.
+Some power adapter models let you use the device while connected, but the power drain disallows charging while in use.
 USB charging cannot deliver enough power to allow use while plugged in.

 There are also a few butane-powered designs that eliminate the need for a torch lighter by using catalytic converters, which also ensure complete burning of the butane.